awojidetola/e-commerce_data-warehouse_project/README.md

 - InvoiceNo was retained directly within the fact table as a degenerate dimension because it represents a transactional identifier without additional descriptive attributes.

 - During modelling, an investigation revealed that 13 customers appeared with multiple countries within the dataset period.
 For this dataset, **the country field** represents where the customer **resides**

-This raised a Slowly Changing Dimension discussion regarding customer location history.
-However, an SCD Type 1 is applied because a Type 2 Implementation was not required for the analytical objectives of this project.
+- Although 13 customers appeared with multiple countries, historical location tracking was not required for the analytical objectives of this project.
+Therefore, a Type 1 approach was adopted while documenting the potential use of SCD Type 2

 ---